 Life Sciences

 The Life Sciences industry overlaps heavily with the Healthcare industry, but also includes sectors related to medical device manufacturing and information technology.
-In 2015, the industry represented nearly 200,000 jobs in the Metro Atlanta Region.
-As with the Healthcare industry, General and Surgical Hospitals are the largest employers, accounting for nearly 70,000 jobs.
-Combined, the medical device-related sectors account for over 2,400 jobs.
+In 2017, the industry represented nearly 480,000 jobs in the Metro Atlanta Region.
+As with the Healthcare industry, General and Surgical Hospitals are the largest employers, accounting for nearly 76,000 jobs..
 The table on the following page identifies the largest Life Sciences sectors in the region